microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-onlinemeeting.md

 A subscription has a max expiry period of 3 days.
 To persist the subscription for more than this period, a subscription renewal request must be made.
 For details, see [Update subscription](/graph/api/subscription-update).
 Alternatively, a user can wait for the subscription to expire and create a new subscription with the same meeting resource.

-To get change notifications for a meeting's call events, subscribe to `/communications/onlineMeetings/?$filter=JoinWebUrl eq '{JoinWebUrl}'`.
+To get change notifications for a meeting's call events, subscribe to `/communications/onlineMeetings/getMeetingByJoinUrl(joinWebUrl='{joinWebUrl}')/meetingCallEvents`.

 This resource supports notifications with resource data.
 For more information about setting up notifications with resource data, see [Set up change notifications that include resource data](/graph/webhooks-with-resource-data).